-Class reports will considered to identify the behaviour across the class and the subjects.
+Class reports will be considered very infrequently to identify the behaviour across the class and the subjects.
 This will be organised by the PM - parents will be informed and consequences be given on analysis of the class report.

 Confiscation

 Teachers have the legal power to confiscate an item from a student and to retain it or dispose of it as long as it is reasonable in the circumstances.